 In Warrior 3, the left leg, trunk, head, and arms are parallel to the floor.
 Some people keep the palms in Anjali Mudra touching the chest.

-Of course, The balancing is little difficult to achieve.
-Yet one can achieve it regular practice.
+Of course, balancing is a little difficult to achieve.
+Yet one can achieve it through regular practice.
 Pregnant ladies should avoid this variation because there is a risk of falling.
 This pose is similar to One Foot Pose.

 The following are the benefits of Warrior Pose.

 - It energizes the whole body.
 Moreover, it is good for overall fitness and stamina.

 - Warrior Pose strengthens the lower spine, shoulders, and leg muscles.

 - It increases the flexibility of the knee joints, hips, shoulder joints, and arms.

 - This yoga pose boosts the nervous system.